 Faculty and Staff Response to Media Calls

 When a member of the news media contacts a faculty or staff member to comment on a topic that is within an employee’s area of expertise (e.g., about a faculty member’s academic research or area of academic specialization), the employee may answer questions immediately, if so desired.
-However, if the faculty or staff member prefers to give some thought to the questions before answering, or if she/he has questions about the interview and how to respond, the News and Public Information office recommends the employee take the reporter’s telephone number, inquire about the reporter’s deadline, and return the call later.
-Faculty or staff faced with this situation may then contact the News and Public Information office at (540) 654-1055.
+However, if the faculty or staff member prefers to give some thought to the questions before answering, or if she/he has questions about the interview and how to respond, the Media and Public Relations office recommends the employee take the reporter’s telephone number, inquire about the reporter’s deadline, and return the call later.
+Faculty or staff faced with this situation may then contact the Media and Public Relations office at (540) 654-1055.
 A member of the staff will be glad to share information about the reporter, the angle the story is likely to take, other stories the reporter may be researching or writing at the time, and any other background information that may be helpful in advance of the interview.
 While media representatives often work under deadlines, they sometimes can email questions in advance, and a few may be willing to read direct quotes back to a source.

 FOIA and FERPA